 Olivier Véran also addressed the vaccination schedule in France:

-Covid in France: vaccination campaign schedule per age range
+Covid in France: take a stock on France's vaccination schedule

 As the fight against Covid goes on in France, the vaccination schedule also changes along with the delivery of vaccine doses in the country, as well as with the approvals granted by the European Medicines Agency.
 Take a stock on the schedule and key dates of the French vaccination campaign.